ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.10: Result of the Opening operation on fig.10 using as a structuring element a disk of 3 by 3 size**
+**Figure 5: Result of the Opening operation using as a structuring element a disk of 3 by 3 size**